modzilla99/bash-scripts/smb/README.md

 ## Run the script automatically

 You can also add the script to run at login by adding it via `gnome-session-properties`.
 Just klick add give it a name and point it to the script, done.

+Alternatively copying the `mount-shares.desktop` file or hardlinking it from .local/share/applications does work as well.